 Previously published dissertations should not be used as a guide for preparation of the manuscript.
 The signed dissertation copies and accompanying documents must be submitted to the Office of the Registrar on or before the quarterly deadline indicated in the university’s academic calendar.
 A fee is charged for the microfilming and binding of the dissertation copies.

 Dissertations must be in English.
 Exceptions to permit dissertations in a language other than English are granted by the school dean upon a written request from the chair of the student’s major department.
-The student must submit directly to the Student Services Center a paper copy of the approval letter (or email message chain) from the school dean.
+The student is required to submit directly to the Student Services Center a paper copy of the approval letter (or email message chain) from the school dean.
 Approval for writing a dissertation in another language is normally granted only in cases where the other language or literature in that language is also the subject of the discipline.
-Approval is routinely granted for dissertations in the Division of Literatures, Cultures, and Languages, within department specifications.
+Approval is routinely granted for dissertations in the Division of Literatures, Cultures, and Languages, within degree program specifications.
 Dissertations written in another language must include an extended summary in English (usually 15-20 pages in length).

 The deadline for submission of dissertations for degree conferral in each term is specified by the university academic calendar.
 The final dissertation with all required signatures, as indicated on the Doctoral Dissertation Reading Committee form, must be submitted to the Office of the Registrar on or before the deadline, if degree conferral is desired.
 Dissertation deadlines are strictly enforced.
 Students who miss the deadline may, however, request a Statement of Completion from the Office of the Registrar and apply for degree conferral the following term.